hth313/lib41/doc/alpha/arclint.rst

-.. index:: ARCLI
+.. index:: ARCLINT

-.. object:: ARCLI
+.. object:: ARCLINT

 Append the integer value of X to alpha register.
 If X contains an alpha string, then the string is appended.